deovero/ss-gtm-proxy/README.md

 - On your GTM Server Container go to 'Admin' in the top menu, then to 'Container Settings'
   - In the 'Server container URLs' field add your website URL, for example `https://yourwebsite.com` as the only item
   - Submit/Publish the Server Container
+    Wait a couple of minutes for the changes to be applied by the Docker container

 ### 5. Test
 - If you open PREVIEW on the GTM Server Container, leave this tab open